 Think about your personal risk profile.

 Our safety risks vary based on gender & gender identity, race and ethnicity, false beliefs (like “bad things don’t happen to good people”), previous experiences of victimization, level of inebriation, and many other factors.
 Some of these we can change and some we can’t.
-To study your personal risk profile, consider taking a class this fall on Violence Prevention in College and Beyond (PHYSED 313.001).

 Use the phone.